Yusifx1/e621-scripts/README.md

 bash "script" "id/shortname or tags or e621 url" if you want change parametrs add "download parametrs dump/download/both" and "yes/no"

-If you want run script where you want read installing to root.
+If you want run script where you want like "$yiffdownload pool 1" read "Running script where you want" .

 # Examples